ecattell/muthurGPT/README.md

 To be honest, I haven't attempted to run this from another machine yet, so I might have missed some steps.
 Because I'm doing sound in a dumb way for now, it will be mac dependant unless you update play_sound() in terminal.py

 ### Config
-Take a look at the config to see what is configurable.
+You can configure MU/TH/UR plugins for different acts and story points.
+For example, the Cronus plugin can be configured to acknowledge that the characters have already woken from cryo.
+Take a look at the config file to see what else is configurable.

 Each plugin can have their own overrides in the config.
 When running in the context of a plugin, values will be used instead of the config defaults if both exist.
 For a simple example, you could overwrite the title bar with different version of MU/TH/UR.